iooops/samples-web-apis/README.md

 3. TypingIndicatorListener: Monitors the websocket for typing indicators from other users, and fires onChange events whenever a typing indicator updates its state

 These can be found in the `typing-indicator-demo/typing_indicators` folder, and the demo.js shows an example of how to use them.

-To run the Typing Indicator Demo, you need to edit your config.js file to have your app-id.

-You should use the app-id for the sample app generated for you in the Developer Dashboard; this is setup with an identity provider that the script will automatically access.

 To run the Typing Indicator Demo, simply load typing-indicator.html in your browser.